New date, same great event!

-Together with our Event Partner, Club Taree, we invite you celebrate the women in our community, our businesses and our families at our 2025 International Women’s Day Luncheon.
+Together with our Event Partner, Club Taree, we invite you celebrate the women in our community, our businesses and our families at our 2025 Women’s Luncheon.

 Enjoy a two-course lunch, complimentary arrival drink, and great company whilst raising funds to support Manning Great Lakes families with a sick or injured child using Ronald McDonald House Charities Northern NSW programs.